arneeder/tetris/readme.md

 **TODO**

-* refactor code -> use functions to increase readibility

-* adjust game constructor to enable one figure
+* create multiple figures functions and one random

 * adjust all methods to make this one figure work
 * extend to multiple figures